grimmlabs/BarPepScripts/README.md

 ## general

-*input directory*: path to the directory containing all fastq files.
+**input directory**: path to the directory containing all fastq files.

-*barcode annotation file*: path to a tab-separated look-up table containing barcode sequences and associated names.
+**annotation file**: path to a tab-separated look-up table containing barcode/peptide sequences and associated names.

-*output directory*: path to the desired output directory.
+**output directory**: path to the desired output directory.

-*reverse complement output*: dictates wether the found barcodes are put out as reverse complement, necessary for correct assignment using the barcode annotation table.
+**reverse complement output**: dictates wether the found barcodes are put out as reverse complement, necessary for correct assignment using the barcode annotation table.

 ## cutadapt options

-*flanks*: dictates the flanking sequences within the reads used to detect the barcode/peptide.
+**flanks**: dictates the flanking sequences within the reads used to detect the barcode/peptide.
 Always in the format NNN...NNN, where NNN are the flanking nucleotides downstream and upstream of the barcode/peptide.
 The length of each flank is up to you, but 8 to 12 bp are recommended.

-*error rate*: the allowed error rate for flanking region detection directly used by cutadapt.
+**error rate**: the allowed error rate for flanking region detection directly used by cutadapt.

-*cutadapt cores*: the number of cores assigned to cutadapt for flank detection.
+**cutadapt cores**: the number of cores assigned to cutadapt for flank detection.
 Set to 0 for auto detection of maximum cores.
 If you do that, do not set the snakemake --cores argument too high.

-*barcode length min*: minimal length of barcode/peptide that is accepted.
+**barcode length min**: minimal length of barcode/peptide that is accepted.

-*barcode length max*: maximum length of barcode/peptide that is accepted.
+**barcode length max**: maximum length of barcode/peptide that is accepted.